wind energy

 High-altitude wind speeds are usually a lot faster than they are at ground level.
 These upper-level winds — between 4 and 10 miles above the ground — can easily reach 100 mph or more.
 The biggest challenge is the practicality of putting turbines miles up into the air while transmitting that electricity down into the grid where it could be put to use.

-The Future of Wind Power Is Looking Up
+The Future of Is Looking Up

-Wind power can help create a sustainable future, but covering the landscape with turbines isn’t practical or feasible in many parts of the country.
-Mid- and high-altitude wind farms will play an enormous role in making this energy accessible for the more populated parts of the country.
+can help create a sustainable future, but covering the landscape with turbines isn’t practical or feasible in many parts of the country.
+Mid- and high-altitude wind farms will play an enormous role in making this accessible for the more populated parts of the country.
 We may not end up looking like the animation in a Disney movie, but flying wind turbines could take advantage of the consistent sea breezes or mountain winds that are currently untapped.